issacg/mocha-bamboo-reporter/README.md

 * Add a "npm" task with command `install mocha-bamboo-reporter`
 * Add a "Node.js" task with script `node_modules/mocha/bin/mocha` and arguments `--reporter mocha-bamboo-reporter`, along with any other arguments you want to pass to Mocha
-* To overwrite default output to mocha.json in current directory, add option `--reporter-options output=/path/to/output.json`
 * You'll still need to run a "Parse mocha results" task, and ensure you don't use an old mocha.json

+### Options

+If you want to use more options, combine them with a comma: `--reporter-options output=/path/to/output.json,spec=true`

+#### File path

+To overwrite the default output as mocha.json in current directory, add option `--reporter-options output=/path/to/output.json`

+#### Console output

+If you want to keep Mocha's default behavior of printing test results to the standard output using the spec reporter, add option `--reporter-options spec=true`